 Q: Why do you freeze the raw cookie cutouts on the baking sheets before baking vs. chilling the dough and then rolling it out to cut shapes?

 A: This is an updated recipe.
 When I originally published this recipe, I recommended refrigerating the dough and then rolling it out to cut shapes.
 BUT, the more I made the dough, I realized it became hard to work with after it had sat in the refrigerator; the dough became dry and crumbly.
 It is much, much easier to roll the dough out immediately after mixing it, cutting shapes, placing them on the baking sheets, and then freezing the cutouts on the baking sheets.

 Q: Why do I have to freeze the raw cookie cutouts on the baking sheets?

 A: This keeps the cookie cutouts from spreading too much and losing their shape.

-Tips for rolling out the Gluten Free Dairy Free Sugar Cookie dough:
+Tips for rolling out the Gluten-Free Sugar Cookie dough: